apache/echarts-doc/en/option/component/data-zoom.md

 ## start(number) = 0

 The start percentage of the scope of data window.
-The scope：0 ~ 100。
+The scope: 0 ~ 100.

 [${dataZoomName}.start](~${dataZoomName}.start) and [${dataZoomName}.end](~${dataZoomName}.end) both define the scope of data window through **percentage**.

 ## end(number) = 100

 The end percentage of the scope of data window.
-The scope：0 ~ 100。
+The scope: 0 ~ 100.

 [${dataZoomName}.start](~${dataZoomName}.start) and [${dataZoomName}.end](~${dataZoomName}.end) both define the scope of data window through  **percentage**.